St. Clair, Michigan: History

-Fort, called Fort Sinclair, and was an Indian trading post.
+Fort, called Fort Sinclair, and was an Indigenous trading post.
 The oldest standing house is actually part of the fort, but is owned by Johnson Hydraulics.
 The fort existed in the mid 18th century, when the St, Clair River was used for traveling by explorers, traders, and early settlers.
 St. Clair was first platted under the name of Palmer by Thomas Palmer in 1828.
 The city of St. Clair's roots go back to 1764, when a British fort was built on the south side of the Pine River near where it flows into the St. Clair River.
 Pontiac's Rebellion had taken place the year before and the British wanted a military base on the St. Clair River to protect their shipping route between Detroit and Fort Michilimackinac.
 Col. Patrick Sinclair was given the task of building it.
 He also made the new Fort Sinclair a trading post and sawmill center.
 The fort and the trading post both operated for about twenty years.

 In 1817, Robert Fulton platted a town on the north side of the Pine River.
 He lobbied for the creation of St. Clair County, and then convinced the state to make his settlement the new county seat.
 St. Clair remained the county seat until 1871, when it was moved to Port Huron.

 Thomas Palmer of Detroit bought Fulton's mostly undeveloped town in 1826, and for a time the village was called Palmer.
 The sawmill industry began to flourish due to the area's large supply of pine and oak.
 Clay from the Pine River's banks provided the material for several brickyards that operated into the Twentieth Century.
 Shipbuilding began in the 1820s and continued for a hundred years.
 Many of the town's men became sailors on the Great Lakes and numerous captains built homes in the city.
 In 1887, the Diamond Crystal Salt Company began tapping the area's vast underground salt deposits.

 In the late 1800s, St. Clair became a well-known resort with the building of the luxurious Oakland Hotel in 1881 and the Somerville Hotel in 1888.
 In addition to the natural wonders of the area, both hotels offered mineral baths.
 Passenger steamers stopped daily at the hotel docks.

 In the 1960s, the downtown area was redeveloped with the help of the U.S. Department of Housing and Urban Development.
 The crown jewel of the project was the expansion of Palmer Park with its boardwalk along the St. Clair River.